saiflakhani/Toshiba-Satellite-L45-OSX-Lion/README.md

 - When the install finishes, boot from the disk and you will get a garbled screen.
 Multiple boxes of display
 - Make the resolution 800x600 and try and work with it, and get the combo update installed.
 DO NOT REBOOT
 - Once the combo update finishes, Put the Graphics Drivers in a flash drive, and install all the packages, including the ethernet, but not WiFi.
+- Use Kext Utility to Fix Permissions and Rebuild Caches
 - Now reboot.

 ## Post Install